oss-slu/esp/README.md

 4. This will start your web application in http://localhost:3000

+To start the components individually, please follow the below instructions:

+1. To start the client-app: [client-app README.md](client-app/README.md/)
+2. To start the server: [server README.md](server/README.md)

 ## Contributing

 To get started contributing to the project, see the [contributing guide](CONTRIBUTING.md).